-What is Pho?
 Pho is Vietnamese comfort soup, think noodle soup with an extra kick.
-The fragrant broth (either chicken or beef) is seasoned with coriander, cloves, star anise and the secret ingredient fish sauce.
-Before eating one garnishes the soup with bean sprouts, cilantro, chili peppers, limes and an assortment of other delicious sauces.
+The fragrant broth, either chicken or beef is seasoned with coriander, cloves, star anise and the secret ingredient, fish sauce.
+Before eating one will garnish the soup with bean sprouts, cilantro, chili peppers, limes and an assortment of other delicious sauces.
 We love this recipe for a Quick Vietnamese Chicken Pho Ga.

 I remember the first time I Pho, it was with my friend, Lily.
 Lily and her boyfriend who was from Laos, took me to this little hole in the wall in the tenderloin neighborhood in San Francisco.
 We were in our twenties and had clearly overindulged the night before and he promised this would be the ultimate cure for what ailed us.

 We sat down at this big circular table and a small frail woman gave us 3 very tall coffees that were sweetened with condensed milk.
 Next, she sat down platters of fresh basil, cilantro, bean sprouts, limes, chilies, mint along with little bowls of different sauces.
 Finally a very hot bowl of broth with rice noodles and another platter of thinly sliced beef arrived.
 We spent the next hour slurping noodles and ladling spoonfuls of warm broth into our broken bodies.
 He was right, we felt so much better afterward.
 That was my first introduction to Pho.

 Lenny and I both love Pho, in fact, every time we go out to Vietnamese food, which is not often enough, it is a must order.
 I have always wanted to make it at home but have never found an easy recipe, until now.